emerald-dao/2-fungible-token/README.md

 > In your terminal, you should see a printed "Transaction Id".
 If you go to [Testnet Flowscan](https://testnet.flowscan.org/) and paste in that Transaction Id, you should see information about that minting transaction.

-Click "Get NFTs", and you should see all your NFTs in your account!
+Refresh the balance once again, and you should see tokens minted to your account :)

 ---